For the HIV/AIDS community

 AIDS Delaware can use and give information to everyone who is participating in your case.
 This includes case managers, doctors, nurses, social and case workers, therapists, and personnel at agencies that provide emergency assistance.
 Also, we can give out information to the Social Security Administration, Medicaid, Medicare, your insurance company, or designated individuals responsible for your care.

-We make a record of each time we talk or meet with you.
-AIDS Delaware maintains this record in order to provide a good service to you and to guide you in the search of self reliance, a productive and quality life, and to follow regulations from our funders.
+We make a record of each time we communicate with you.
+AIDS Delaware maintains this record to support and guide in your journey of a self-reliant, productive and quality life.
+This is a professional best practice and required by our funders.
 This applies to all your records at this agency, whatever is documented or reviewed by a case manager, the case manager assistant, the nurse, a volunteer or an intern in the Client Services Department or any medical provider working at the agency.
 We may also share information, to find appropriate programs or services.

 - You may inspect your records or obtain copies, by requesting in writing to the Director of Client Services.
 You will receive the records in 30 to 60 days.